Daylight Saving Time is right around the corner, March 14, 2021.

 Do nothing, keep bedtime the same.

 Put your child to sleep at the regular bedtime.
 Then, go ahead and move your clock one hour ahead.
-Hopefully your child’s body clock is already set so if they normally wake at 6am in the morning, now it will be 7am on the new time.
+Hopefully, your child’s body clock is already set so if they normally wake at 6 am in the morning, now it will be 7 am on the new time.
 This can really work in your favor especially if you have an early riser.
-Then on Sunday, continue your regular routine on the new time.
+Then on Sunday, continue your regular routine at the new time.

-Usually it takes a little less than week to transition with this approach.
+Usually, it takes a little less than a week to transition with this approach.

 The second approach to daylight saving time transition:

 This can be helpful if your child has a little more difficult time or is sensitive to transitions.
 You can start this approach about a week before the official time change.
-So you’ll plan to split the difference for bedtime.
-Here’s what that might look like.
-If bedtime is normally 7pm, shift it to 7:30pm for the NEW time.
 This will be helpful that you’re not throwing your child off by the entire hour.
 You’ll be gradually making the shift.
-If your child is going down for their afternoon nap at 12:30pm, then put them down at 1:00pm while making the transition.
 Be sure to adjust meal times too.